Large Language Models for Cyber Security: A Systematic Literature Review: RQ2: What LLMs have been employed to support cybersecurity tasks?

-The years 2023 and 2024 witnessed a significant shift towards decoder-only LLMs, which emerged as the primary architecture for addressing cybersecurity challenges.
-This trend is closely tied to the powerful text comprehension, reasoning capabilities~\cite{ouyang2022insgpt,wei2023cot}, and open-ended generation demonstrated by chatbots like ChatGPT.
-These decoder-only models require minimal fine-tuning and can generate both syntactically correct and functionally relevant code snippets~\cite{laskar2023systematicgpt,sadik2023llm4code1}.
-In 2023, decoder-only LLMs accounted for 68.9\% of the total research, while encoder-decoder LLMs and encoder-only LLMs contributed 10.7\% (14 papers) and 22.1\% (27 papers), respectively.
-Remarkably, all studies conducted in 2024 utilized the decoder-only architecture, indicating a strong focus on exploring and leveraging the unique advantages of these models in cybersecurity research and applications.
+The years 2023 and 2024 witnessed a dramatic surge in research and a clear shift towards decoder-only LLMs becoming the predominant architecture.
+This trend is closely tied to the powerful text comprehension, reasoning capabilities~\cite{ouyang2022insgpt,wei2023cot,jiang2020prompt1,dong2023prompt2,madaan2023prompt3}, and open-ended generation demonstrated by chatbots like ChatGPT.
+These decoder-only models often require minimal fine-tuning and can generate both syntactically correct and functionally relevant code snippets~\cite{laskar2023systematicgpt,sadik2023llm4code1}.
+In 2023 (total 86 instances), decoder-only models constituted approximately 69\% (59 instances), while encoder-only usage peaked at 23\% (20 instances) and encoder-decoder models represented 8\% (7 instances).
+This dominance of decoder-only models continued strongly into 2024 (total 85 instances), accounting for roughly 73\% (62 instances).
+Importantly, unlike the suggestion of complete replacement, both encoder-decoder (12 instances, ~14\%) and encoder-only (11 instances, ~13\%) architectures continued to be utilized in 2024 across various domains, indicating their ongoing relevance for specific tasks.
+The limited data for early 2025 (6 instances) exclusively features decoder-only models, suggesting their continued prominence.

 The dominance of decoder-only LLMs in cybersecurity research aligns with the broader trends in the LLM community.
-An analysis of the top 20 most liked and downloaded LLMs on Huggingface~\cite{huggingface}, a popular open-source model community, reveals that while encoder-only models like BERT and its variants have the highest number of downloads, decoder-only models are gaining significant traction.
-Moreover, 16 out of the top 20 most liked LLMs are decoder-only models, indicating a strong preference and excitement for their potential to handle complex, open-ended tasks.
+An analysis of the top 20 most liked and downloaded LLMs on Huggingface~\cite{huggingface}, illustrated in Table~\ref{hugtab}), a popular open-source model community, reveals a divergence: encoder-only models like BERT and its variants represent the clear majority of the most downloaded models (13 out of 20), whereas decoder-only models overwhelmingly dominate the most liked list (16 out of 20).
+This indicates a strong community preference and excitement for the potential of decoder-only models to handle complex, open-ended tasks.
 The growing interest in decoder-only LLMs can be attributed to their strong generation, knowledge, and few-shot learning abilities, which make them well-suited for the diverse challenges in cybersecurity.
 However, the larger parameter size of these models compared to encoder-only models may limit their current adoption due to the scarcity of computational resources~\cite{fedus2022challenge2}.